JamesTheGiblet/ModularDev.tools/tools/Project-Flux/README.md

 ## 🔮 The Vision Realized

-The Sovereign Engine is more than just a game; it's a proof of concept for sovereign software.
+Project Flux is more than just a game; it's a proof of concept for sovereign software.
 Every click in the mod panel is someone exercising digital sovereignty.
 Every line of code edited is someone refusing to accept software as a black box.
 The engine teaches by invitation: "Here's how weapons work.
 Here's how to change them.
 What will you build?"

 Want to add multiplayer?
 Mod the network layer.
 Want different graphics?
 Mod the renderer.
 The architecture doesn't care what you build—it just gives you the tools and gets out of your way.
 This is how all software should be built: transparent, modifiable, and yours.